 This is a unique opportunity for Myanmar CSOs to gain essential skills and knowledge from experts, and to expand their networks and opportunities for cooperation.
 The MDF is geared towards developing CSOs’ capacities in the key areas listed above, so that they are better able to contribute towards Myanmar’s democratic reform process.

 Prospective follow must be able to commit to the entirety of the programme, with the MDF designed as a progressive curriculum for selected CSO representatives.

 A total of 20 fellows from every state and region of Myanmar will be selected through a competitive applications process.
 The deadline for MDF applications is July 15th 2016.

-Application forms in English and Burmese language can be downloaded below in PDF. and Word. format.
+Application forms in English and Burmese language can be downloaded below.